Housebreaking Your Puppy: Tips And Tricks

 Taking the Puppy Out After Eating

 After your puppy finishes their meal, take them outside immediately to their designated bathroom area.
 This will help them associate eating with going potty outside.
 Be patient and wait for your puppy to relieve themselves before bringing them back inside.
-Reward them with praise or a small treat to reinforce good behavior.
+Reward them with praise or a to reinforce good behavior.

 Using Verbal Commands